amrhusseinsayed/vodafone/README.md

 * In case you face any compiler errors, make sure that the `Language Level` and the `Target bytecode version` of the project are set to `11`
 * The `ActionsUtil.java` class contains only the helper methods that were called during with the flows or the APIs scenarios but it can be modified anytime to have more helper methods
 * All the scenarios to be executed should not have the tag `@ignore`
+* You can replace the `chromedriver.exe` with the one that matches your browser version